Alessandro1103/obsidian/Vault1/Zettelkasten/Introduction to AI Planning.md

 In summary we have:
 - Facts: (state or condition of the problem) e.g. onTable(x)
-- Initial State:
+- Initial State: e.g. onTable(E)
-- Goal:
+- Goal: e.g. on(E,C)
-- Actions:
+- Actions: action/functions, each have:
+	- pre: condition
+	- add:
+	- del:

 ---
 # References